The Hidden Lessons of Theatre

 [Time Period (character A)]/Script = Why?

-It is for this reason that theatre is the systematic analysis of human behavior across timelines.
+It is for this reason that theatre is the systematic analysis of human behavior across timelines and geographical plains.
 Theatre is the science of humanity.